 The following is a list of features are important in any ‘How To Choose a Backpack’ guide.
 The list isn’t exhaustive and not all these features are important to me, so pick and choose as you find necessary.

-- Sternum strap: helps to keep shoulder straps together and to balance load
+• Sternum strap: helps to keep shoulder straps together and to balance the load

-- Water bladder storage: not really necessary for RTW travellers (water inside your bag can be a disaster) but some of them are the perfect size to carry a laptop
+• Water bladder storage: not really necessary for RTW travelers (water inside your bag can be a disaster) but some of them are the perfect sizes to carry a laptop

 Yay for eBay!